 Exhibitors will not be permitted to dismantle their exhibits or do any packing prior to Show close.
 This policy will be strictly enforced.

 Exhibitors are responsible for ordering any electrical services through GES.
 Please refer to GES Order, Furnishings, Equipment, Labor and Services section of the Exhibitor Service kit.

 Exhibitor Appointed Contractors:

-Federal Tax ID (Penton will not give out its tax ID):
+Federal Tax ID (Informa will not give out its tax ID):

-Please be advised that under no circumstances will Penton, GES, or the convention center provide their Federal Tax Identification numbers for international shipments entering the United States.
+Please be advised that under no circumstances will Informa, GES or the convention center provide their Federal Tax Identification numbers for international shipments entering the United States.
 It is the responsibility of the exhibitor to engage the services of a freight forwarding company/customs broker that can help facilitate the proper clearance of its exhibit material.
-This includes shipments entering the United States over the borders using the exhibitor's company owned or privately owned vehicles.
+This includes shipments entering the United States over the borders using the exhibitor’s company-owned or privately owned vehicles.